Assistance programs Chatham County Georgia and Savannah.

 The local community action agency, Economic Opportunity Authority for Savannah-Chatham County Area, Inc., administers several programs, and they are a great resource to ask for help and get information on local charities as well as both state of Georgia and federal government programs.
-(912) 238-2960
+Call (912) 238-2960

 Other referrals and emergency financial aid may be available from EOASGA for low income Chatham County families.
 The non-profit is involved in administered a number of additional human services.
 While conditions will apply for every single program, applicants may in some cases be issued a zero interest rate loan for their needs as resources are very limited.
 Read more Savannah-Chatham County community action assistance programs.

-There is free legal assistance for foreclosures and consumer debt problems, however they can also help with all civic legal issues.
-1-800-498-9469, or click here for more info on free legal assistance programs in Georgia.
+There is free legal assistance for foreclosure and eviction prevention.
+There is also attorneys that help address scams and solve consumer debt problems, however they can also help with all civic legal issues.
+Call 1-800-498-9469, or find free lawyers in Georgia for more info on programs that help the less fortunate in Chatham County Georgia.

 Eastside Concerned Citizens Inc. runs many programs, and offers all types of support.
 Call them for more information, but this is just a sampling of what they offer.